selver96/selver96/README.md

 ### Hi there, I'm Selver 👋

-## I'm a Developer, Gamer, Engineer, And I'm Always A Student!!!
+## I'm a Developer, Engineer, And I'm Always A Student!!!
 <!-- - 🔭 I’m currently working on [](). -->

 - 🌱 I’m currently learning everything 🤣